 Many organizations focused on process improvement initiatives to help them, still have problems.
 The reason, the authors explain, is because they lack an overall plan and performance management system.
-There are six stages that an organization needs to go through to develop an effective plan:

 Strategic planning is vital in identifying a clear understanding of priorities.
 This process includes clarifying your mission, values and vision.
 It also involves looking at both internal and external factors.
 Tools such as PESTEL ( political, economic, social, technological, environmental and legal) can be used to identify issues.
 “Value Chain Analysis” is used to assess your internal processes.
 SWOT analysis is used to pinpoint your strengths, weaknesses, opportunities and threats.
 Scenario planning helps you to look at various situations that may occur, and to think through the best ways with others to identify the best strategy in moving forward.

 It is important to document your strategy, objectives, and plans.
 The documentation process helps you to think, clarify, and to communicate.